dirkk/basex-rtd/docs/Client Module.md

 client:query($id as xs:anyURI, $query as xs:string) as item()*
 client:query($id as xs:anyURI, $query as xs:string, $bindings as map(*)) as item()*

 :   Evaluates a query and returns the result as sequence.
 The parameter `$id` contains the session id returned by [client:connect](Client Module.md#client-connect), and `$query` represents the query string, which will be evaluated by the server.Variables and the context item can be declared via `$bindings`.
-The specified keys must be QNames or strings:  * If a key is a QName, it will be directly adopted as variable name.     * If a key is a string, it may be prefixed with a dollar sign.
-A namespace can be specified using the [Clark Notation](http://www.jclark.com/xml/xmlns.htm).
-If the specified string is empty, the value will be bound to the context item.
+The specified keys must be QNames or strings:  * If a key is a QName, it will be directly adopted as variable name.

     **Errors**